praveenalpha/AutomationHackerrank/README.md

 # AutomationHackerrank
-Automated hackerRank platform, by logging in and ceating new challenges automatically.
+Automated hackerRank platform, by logging in and creating new challenges automatically.